 Second-guessing your choice of buying new shoes?
 Does the elastic feel tight?
-Is your new bought pair of shoes lined with elastic giving you a hard time?
+Is your newly bought pair of shoes lined with elastic giving you a hard time?
 If they are, then there is no need to worry or panic.
-In this article, I?ll tell you 4 Ways How to Stretch Elastic in Shoes that are simple and easy to do.?
+In this article, I’ll tell you 4 Ways How to Stretch Elastic in Shoes that are simple and easy to do.

 Step 1: Freezing your shoes

 Water expands when it freezes.
 This simple physic can stretch the elastic to the size that fits your feet exactly how you want it to.
 And save your new shoes.

 - Fill them both half with water.
 You can always add a little more if you think the water doesn’t reach the area you need to stretch the elastic off.

 - Cover both pairs of shoes in a plastic bag.

 - Put them in the freezer.

 This method requires at least 4 to 8 hours before you can take out the shoes from the freezer.
 So, you can easily leave it overnight.
 After taking the shoes out of the freezer, leave them for a minute or two, to get the ice a little melted, making it easier for you to take out the zip log bags.
 Take out the zip log bags filled with ice blocks and wear your shoes to see if the elastic stretched is enough.
 If you want the elastic to stretch more, you can try this method again.

 Step 2: Cutting the Elastic